 The insights are informed by the federal government’s criteria and phased re-entry guidelines and include two key drivers: the growth rate in cases and the growth rate in fatalities.
 The model monitors both factors and clearly indicates whether a selected locale is or isn’t meeting re-entry criteria.

-Dustin Wells, CEO of Headspring said, “We are so excited to contribute an analytics tool that can help businesses make data-driven decisions about when they should return to work safely.
+Dustin Wells, CEO of Headspring, said, “We are so excited to contribute an analytics tool that can help businesses make data-driven decisions about when they should return to work safely.
 We are not advocating reopening, but we want leaders to see the facts so they can understand what’s really going on and can make decisions that are the best for their employees.”

-Headspring is a custom software development company, born and bred in Austin, TX, with partnerships across the country.
+Headspring is a consulting software company born and bred in Austin, TX, with partnerships across the country.
 From application development and enterprise architecture to full-on IT modernization, their solutions are designed to help companies move faster, work better, and stand out in fast-changing markets.
 Headspring has cultivated a strong culture across its offices and individual locations throughout the country and abroad.
 They draw on their vast experience building and managing distributed teams to deliver added value to their community in this critical time.